Jose Rod: Career

 Following his experience in tiatrs, Rodrigues embarked on a solo career as a writer and director.
-His theatrical presentation known as Mauli (Spider) reached a significant achievement by successfully concluding 2,018 performances in Goa, establishing a new record for the fastest century of non-stop shows in history.
-Expanding his creative endeavors, Rodrigues ventured into the music industry with the release of his debut album, Noman, in 2005.
-The album featured a collection of twelve solo songs, all performed by Rodrigues himself.
+His theatrical production Mauli (Spider) concluded with 2,018 performances in Goa, establishing a new record for the fastest century of non-stop shows in history.
+Rodrigues later ventured into the music industry with the release of his debut album, Noman, in 2005.
+The album featured a collection of twelve solo songs, all performed by himself.
 Despite its experimental nature, Noman garnered favorable reception from listeners.
-Rodrigues further explored his musical talents by releasing additional audio cassettes and CDs.
-When crafting his songs, Rodrigues meticulously gauges the pulse of his audience, incorporating elements such as familial narratives and love songs to create a comprehensive and commercially viable musical package.
-As a tiatrist, Rodrigues has encountered various challenges throughout his career.
+Rodrigues then released additional audio cassettes and CDs.
+When writing his songs, Rodrigues would elements such as familial narratives and love songs.
+As a tiatrist, he encountered various challenges throughout his career.
 During a particular occasion, on his way to the first showing of his stage play Bhiradd in Panjim at 6:30 pm, Rodrigues was informed that his main actor, Mike Mehta, had been in an accident and was being treated in the intensive care unit.
 Mehta portrayed a wealthy character in Bhiradd, while Rodrigues himself was slated to depict a beggar.
 Within the same tiatr production, Rodrigues was tasked with delivering comedic performances, while the absence of Comedian Philip at the Mapusa show presented a challenge.
 Communication with fellow artists during that era, when mobile phones were not yet ubiquitous, proved to be a complex endeavor.
-Rodrigues adeptly assumed the roles of comedian, villain, and hero, effectively showcasing his artistic versatility.
+Rodrigues then assumed the roles of comedian, villain, and hero, in the same production.